sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 **Question: Looking at the top entries in the expression table, in which organ(s) do you think this gene is generally expressed?**

 ??? done "Answer"
+    We can see that the top three hits are _CA3 field of hippocampus_, _CA3 field of hippocampus_, _perirhinal cortex_.
+If we look at the next 10 hits, we also see that they are all tissues belonging to the brain.
+We can therefore suggest that this gene is expressed throughout the brain at really high levels (in the top 1% of most highly expressed genes in this region).

 We can also investigate if this gene is expressed at different stages of development.
 To do so, you can unselect `Anat. entity and cell types` and tick the `Dev. stage` box on top of the expression tab and update the results.